godotengine/godot-docs/tutorials/physics/rigid_body.rst

 ---------------------

 A rigid body is one that is directly controlled by the physics engine in order to simulate the behavior of physical objects.
-In order to define the shape of the body, it must have one or more :ref:Shape <class_Shape>objects assigned.
+In order to define the shape of the body, it must have one or more :ref:`Shape <class_Shape>` objects assigned.
 Note that setting the position of these shapes will affect the body's center of mass.

 How to control rigid body
 -------------------------